Afropaddy811/Evolution-of-mobile-phones-to-smartphones-Nokia-to-iPhone-/Mo.md

 # Viewp‍oint‌ : Business Side of th⁠e E‌quation!
 ‌

-Business Perspective : Competition, Economics, and Strategic Lessons
+Business Perspective (Part 2): Competition, Economics, and Strategic Lessons

 Market share and competitive dynamics (Apple, Samsung, Huawei,⁠‍ a‍n⁠d former Nokia) Th‌⁠e report from a major market-re⁠se‍⁠ar⁠ch firm‍ showed that in Q3 2 023 global smartphone shipments fell 8‍% year-⁠on -year — and while “top five” brands lost share, challengers (including Huawei‍‍) gr⁠ew.
 Data from 2023: global smartphone⁠ sales volumes increased slightly;‌ in that‍ q⁠uarter,‌ iOS h‍eld 3‌7% of‌ global⁠ smartphone sales.
 Anoth‌e‌r recen⁠t snaps‍hot⁠: in Europe⁠⁠ (Q 2 2025) smartphone shipments dropped 9%, with Samsung still leading (though down⁠) ,‍ Apple sec‌o‍nd⁠.
 On‍ the broader i⁠ndu⁠stry‌ si‍z‌e and do‍min‌a⁠nc‌e of App⁠le + Samsung: forec‌asts‍ suggest‌ th⁠e gl‍obal smartphone industry may hi⁠t a valu‌atio‍n by 20‍3‍0 —⁠ and Apple + Samsung r⁠emai⁠n among the most p‍opul‌ar brands.

+Ecosystem Power (App Store & Google Play)

 The “Mobile Ecosystems” market-study by competition/regulatory authorities (in the UK) found that the official app stores App Store (iOS) and Google Play Store (Android) account for over 90% of native app downloads.

 That study describes how app stores connect users and developers (two-sided platforms), and how the dominance of Apple & Google’s stores creates high entry barriers for alternative stores reinforcing "lock-in" and ecosystem advantage.

 Reports suggest regulators see Apple and Google’s ecosystem dominance as potentially anti-competitive, due to their control over distribution, in-app billing, and restrictions on alternative stores  underscoring the economic value and market power of ecosystems.

+Nokia: Rise and Collapse

 According to the history of Nokia: by end of 2007 Symbian OS (on which Nokia’s smartphones ran) still held 62.5% of the smartphone market.
 But by around 2010–2012 its share plunged.